Photo Taken by Class and Style Productions

 Through the simplicity of paper, Janelle creates images that showcase African Americans' courage, achievements, and grace in difficult situations.
 In addition, her work explores Black culture, history, identity, family, and feminine beauty themes.

 She has commissioned silhouettes housed at the Smithsonian National Museum of African-American History and Culture in Washington, DC, and art installations at the historic St. Paul's Episcopal Church in Richmond, Virginia.
 In addition, Janelle's silhouettes have been published in Oprah magazine's September 2020 issue for the #SayHerName campaign featuring Breonna Taylor.
 She was also interviewed and featured in the Richmond Times-Dispatch newspaper by the 2021 Pulitzer Prize Winner, Michael Paul Williams.
-In 2022, Janelle gave the December VCU Arts commencement address to the graduating School of the Art class.
+In 2022, Janelle gave the December VCU Arts commencement address to the graduating School of the Arts class.

 Janelle debuted as a picture book illustrator, winning the 2023 Caldecott Honor Award and the Coretta Scott King/John Steptoe New Talent Award for Choosing Brave.
+Her first author-illustrator book, Heart of the Home, will come out in the Fall of 2026.

 Janelle is a member of The Guild of American Papercutters, Artist/Scholars of Color Collective, Art Impact USA, Inc., ArtLifting, and SCBWi.
 Janelle lives and works with her husband in her hometown, Richmond, Virginia.
 She enjoys reading sci-fi and fiction books from the library and researching new paper-cut ideas.